Frequently Asked Questions

 Does Medical Staff Services use ECFMG (Education Commission for Foreign Medical Graduates) certification in place of outside of the United States verification?

 ECFMG certification is only deemed primary source verification for foreign medical graduates who graduated after 1986.
 ECFMG does not verify graduation prior to that, and does not verify postgraduate training or work experience from outside the United States.

 Why does Medical Staff Services ask for data or information specific to privileges requested?

 Board certification, if not within the past year, is not deemed sufficient documentation of current competence, recent training, how often the procedure is performed by the provider, or when the provider last performed the procedure.
-For certain specific procedures, Medical Staff Services asks for case logs, letters from recent Chairs or program directors, or other proof of recent / current competence, before the privileges are granted.
-The information provided is reviewed by the chief of service or designee, and by the committees at initial or re- application.
+For certain specific procedures, Medical Staff Services asks for case logs, letters from recent Chairs or program directors, or other proof of recent / current competence, before the requested privileges are granted.
+The information provided is reviewed by the clinical chief of service or designee, and by the medical staff committees at initial or re- application.

 Why does Medical Staff Services need a credentialing and privileging application completed?

 There are questions and information requested on the application that a CV does not answer, and that are not addressed in the hiring process.
 In addition, some of the questions and information requested on the application meet specific requirements of regulatory agencies such as the New York State Department of Health, NIAHOs' DNV, National Committee for Quality Assurance, or URAC.